-Since the late 1880s, Guinness had presented missionary lantern slide lectures to tens of thousands of people in Britain.
+Since the late 1880s, Guinness had presented missionary lantern-slide lectures to tens of thousands of people in Britain.
 Jack Thompson characterizes him as “the doyen of the missionary lantern show.”
-In 1903 Guinness began to deliver a lantern slide lecture entitled “A Reign of Terror on the Congo” with the goals of promoting his mission and building public pressure upon the British government to take action against the Congo Free State.
-Although a transcript and the specific set of slides used in Guinness’s lecture have not survived, one can deduce from Guinness’ correspondence with Morel that he modified the standard missionary narrative in two ways.
+In 1903, Guinness began to deliver a lantern slide lecture entitled “A Reign of Terror on the Congo” with the goals of promoting his mission and building public pressure upon the British government to take action against the Congo Free State.
+Although a transcript and the specific set of slides used in Guinness’s lecture have not survived, one can deduce from Guinness’s correspondence with Morel that he modified the standard missionary narrative in two ways.
 First, after an introductory overview of the Congo, he recounted the moral promises of the Berlin Act, which Britain had endorsed.
-Second, he broke from the normal narrative by displaying not the improvement of the Congolese people, but their greater suffering under the Congo Free State.
+Second, he broke from the normal narrative by displaying not the improvement of the Congolese people but their greater suffering under the Congo Free State.
 The pivotal moment of salvation in the standard lecture was thus replaced by betrayal and a prospective moment of redemption for the British public, should they support the efforts of missionaries on behalf of the Congolese and fulfill their own Christian duty to force the state to rectify its sinful practices.
-Morel, who preferred to speak in terms of commercial development and rights, was initially repelled by Guinness’ evangelical representation of the Congo crisis, replete with hymns and prayers.
-Morel confided to a friend, “…I am so constituted that the very talk of religion in a matter of this kind sets my teeth on edge.”
-Nonetheless, faced with the impending collapse of his campaign in 1905, he readily co-operated with the Harrises in reviving the C.R.A. through missionary methods.
-Morel and the Harrises agreed to combine their secular and religious principles and goals in a single humanitarian narrative, in the hope of reaching a wider spectrum of British society.
+Morel, who preferred to speak in terms of commercial development and rights, was initially repelled by Guinness’s evangelical representation of the Congo crisis, replete with hymns and prayers.
+Morel confided to a friend, “I am so constituted that the very talk of religion in a matter of this kind sets my teeth on edge.”
+Nonetheless, faced with the impending collapse of his campaign in 1905, he readily cooperated with the Harrises in reviving the CRA through missionary methods.
+Morel and the Harrises agreed to combine their secular and religious principles and goals in a single humanitarian narrative in the hope of reaching a wider spectrum of British society.
 John Harris explained to Morel, “You appeal to the more educated classes and politicians, what I want to do is to appeal to the popular mind.”
 Having agreed to advocate property rights and free trade for the Congolese, Harris added, “the ordinary Englishman is quite in ignorance of this subject and therefore we want to be careful to hit his intellect on the right spot.”
 The right spot for which the Harrises and Morel subsequently aimed was Britain’s Christian conscience.
-In advocating both human rights and Christian duty through a combination of publications and lantern slide lectures, the Congo reformers successfully sustained the largest, popular British protest against imperialism in the decades before the first world war.
-As the main narrators of the C.R.A.’s lantern slide lectures, the Harrises and other missionaries brought strong, moral authority to bear upon their representations of atrocity, but they still took precautions against shame.
+In advocating both human rights and Christian duty through a combination of publications and lantern-slide lectures, the Congo reformers successfully sustained the largest, popular British protest against imperialism in the decades before the first world war.
+As the main narrators of the CRA’s lantern-slide lectures, the Harrises and other missionaries brought strong, moral authority to bear on their representations of atrocity, but they still took precautions against shame.